OTHER IMPORTANT ISSUES FOR THE AGING ADULT

 Sexual abuse is the nonconsensual sexual contact of any kind.
 Sexual contact with any person incapable of giving consent is also considered sexual abuse.
 It includes, but is not limited to, unwanted touching, all types of sexual assault or battery, such as rape, sodomy, coerced nudity, and sexually explicit photographing.
 1,3,4

-Financial abuse or exploitation is the ...
+Financial abuse or exploitation ...